‘Beast from the east’ could see country’s heaviest snowfall since 1982

 National emergency group to meet on Monday amid warnings of ‘very serious event’

-Met Éireann has warned of a “very serious weather event” this week with snow accumulations of more than a metre in places.
+Met Éireann has warned of a “very serious weather event” this week with snow drifts of more than a metre in places.

 There is a likelihood of red weather warnings in places as a combination of freezing cold and strong winds could bring snowfall to the country not seen since January 1982.